Women’s Innovation Network graduates first cohort

 A group of women stand in front of trees

 The Women’s Innovation Network graduation event featured inspiring stories of experiences, networking, and the celebration of 37 participants.
-This image was not created using Generative AI.
 Photo courtesy Brian Davies.

 In 1816, Mary Shelley wrote Frankenstein on a dare.
 In doing so, she infused science with storytelling and imagination, and she created an entirely new genre that we now call science fiction.